-No, in fact, it is common that we discuss this new fabrication technique in terms of the lower limits of the features sizes that are able to be fabricated, but the process is not limited to only finer feature sizes.
+No, in fact, it is common that we discuss this new fabrication technique in terms of the lower limits of the feature sizes that are able to be fabricated, but the process is not limited to only finer feature sizes.
 The SAP processes move the limiting factor for fabrication from the etching process to the photolithography process.
-Independent of the seed layer of copper selected, which may be a thin copper foil, (mSAP), or an ultra-thin layer of electroless copper (SAP), the dry film resist is patterned, and electrolytic copper is then used to form the printed circuit board traces that were patterned.
+Independent of the seed layer of copper selected, which may be a thin copper foil, (mSAP), or an ultra-thin layer of electroless copper (semi-additive process), the dry film resist is patterned, and electrolytic copper is then used to form the printed circuit board traces that were patterned.

-The lower limits of those trace capabilities and the tolerance of the circuit traces formed vary based on process used.
+The lower limits of those trace capabilities and the tolerance of the circuit traces formed vary based on the process used.
 The mSAP processes even with an ultra-thin copper foil, have a seed copper layer that is considerably thicker than the electroless copper seed layer used in the A-SAP™ process.
 Because the seed layer of copper needs to be etched where it is not required, the thicker copper will take longer to etch, which impacts the trace itself.
-Both the line width and space need to be a larger with mSAP process and the line width tolerance will need to be greater than with the SAP process.
+Both the line width and space need to be larger with the stack-up mSAP process and the line width tolerance will need to be greater than with the semi-additive process.

 Yes, a PCB designer can confidently design a printed circuit board with ultra-HDI features on outer layers and also connect with reliable plated through holes, using the A-SAP™ process.
-When working with mSAP, circuitry on the outer layers is most often discouraged.
+When working with stack-up mSAP, circuitry on the outer layers is often discouraged.

-Fabricators building with A-SAP™ have been running regular lots of material using standard d-coupons with stacked and staggered microvias to help PCB designers and OEMS feel comfortable with the reliability of the plated through holes created with the electroless seed layer of copper explained above.
+Fabricators building with A-SAP™ have been running regular lots of material using standard d-coupons with stacked and staggered microvias to help PCB designers and OEMs feel comfortable with the reliability of the plated through holes created with the electroless seed layer of copper explained above.

-We do tend to hear much more about the high-volume, Asian facilities that cater to the smart phone market.
+We do tend to hear much more about the high-volume, Asian facilities that cater to the smartphone market.
 These include a handful of shops that are booked out for one to two years making it difficult for a PCB designer to prototype a new concept.

 How do these finer lines and spaces impact impedance?

 In the meantime, please feel free to comment or reach out to me with your questions.
-We are here to help shorten the learning curve and help PCB designers understand how to be best utilize this new fabrication capability.
+We are here to help shorten the learning curve and help PCB designers understand how to best utilize this new fabrication capability.